 Free initial telephone consultation

 Our highly skilled Immigration team are here to take the worry off your hands.
-We can provide an initial telephone consultation to see how we can assist in your case.
+We can provide an initial telephone consultation on "indefinite leave to remain" to see how we can assist in your case.
 Please call us on 0808 168 5550 or email firstname.lastname@example.org.

 What criteria must be met?